 Pay to Play in the USA

-In a rare show of bipartisan outrage, this week both of our nation’s interchangeable political machines expressed their mutual outrage at the recent FBI searches of a Democratic lawmaker’s Capitol Hill office.
+In a rare show of bipartisan outrage, this week both of our nation’s interchangeable political machines expressed their mutual displeasure at the recent FBI searches of a Democratic lawmaker’s Capitol Hill office.
 Representative William J. Jefferson, of Louisiana, was videotaped accepting a $100,000 bribe; most of the marked money turned up in his freezer; and the Feds subsequently raided his office, where they confiscated papers and personal computer files.
-The chairman of the House Judiciary Committee, F. James Sensenbrenner (R – Wisconsin), announced that he would hold hearings on what he characterized as serious constitutional questions surrounding the search.
+The chairman of the House Judiciary Committee, F. James Sensenbrenner (R-Wisconsin), announced that he would hold hearings on what he characterized as serious constitutional questions surrounding the search.

 What raised the legislators’ collective ire was the Justice Department’s unprecedented violation of the sanctified breach between the executive and legislative branches of government.
 Apparently, one isn’t supposed to be poking its nose into the business of the other — except through the usual media channels.
 The practical reason for this is to protect lawmakers from harassment by policemen and investigators who might take umbrage at congressional speeches.
 The offended officeholders from both sides of the aisle say that the Constitution guarantees this protection under something called the “speech and debate” clause, which is intended to shield orators from retaliatory punishment.